 The popular Ring Video Doorbell allows you to monitor your home and yard, keep deliveries secure and interact with strangers remotely.
 Control it all from an app.

 That’s a lot of value for something that starts at around $100.
-Installing a Ring Doorbell is done in three simple steps.
+Installing a Ring Video Doorbell is done in three simple steps.
 The project takes just minutes.

 4. Install kitchen utility hooks